-Welcome to the very first of our *JOURNEY With* series - aka some fun chit chat around the stories of meandering trails, turbulent rollercoasters, and flowing voyages of some pretty, pretty cool and unique individuals as they follow their life's passions.
-AND what a fine way to kick off with a life-loving, likeminded, creative and explorative soul - who adores her Jibs soles :)
+Welcome to the very first of our *JOURNEY w/* series - aka some fun chit chat around the stories of meandering trails, turbulent rollercoasters, and flowing voyages of some pretty, pretty cool and unique individuals as they follow their life's passions.
+AND what a fine way to kick off with a life-loving, likeminded, creative & explorative soul - who adores her Jibs soles :)

 Name: Felicia Murray

 Spends most her time in: Portland, Oregon

 Grew up in: Old Town, ME, went to art school in Savannah, GA

 Natalie: A soft opening for you here… tell us a little highlight to the journey you find yourself in right now?